Graph-Native Normalization: Graph-Native Normalization

 \subsection{Scoped Normalization}

 We will start with the normalization process to transform a given graph $\varGraph$ and GN-schema (i.e., a set of dependencies) such that, for a given scope $Q$, it satisfies $Q$-GN-3NF, and may satisfy $Q$-GN-BCNF.
-The process is inspired by the \emph{synthesis} algorithm of relational normalization~\cite{alice}, which always considers all dependencies.
-It would have also been a possibility to define our normalization process based on the decomposition algorithm from relational normalization~\cite{alice}.
-While this would always ensure \ac{bcnf}, it is not necessarily dependency-preserving, which as an effect would allow redundancies to remain present in normalized graphs.